dimastar2310/work/README.md

-determining what category in instanse info pegmentation model data the name of the category in MetadataCatalog.get(cfg.DATASETS.TRAIN[0]) in stuff category ,only for coco working with 3 r g b pictures in paralel (area times) painting pixels white ,wich determine pixels (third argument is chanel) concatinating the picture and displaying it.
+determining what category in instanse info pegmentation model data the name of the category in MetadataCatalog.get(cfg.DATASETS.TRAIN[0]) in stuff category ,only for coco working with 3 r g b pictures in paralel (area times) painting pixels white ,wich determine pixels (third argument is chanel) FOR EXAMPLE WE HAVE 70,000 AREA FOR STUFF CATEGORY WHICH IS 40 AND OUR PICTURE IS 640X480=307200 SO WE PAINTING FIRST 70000 PIXELS FOR EACH R G B AND THEN MERGING THEM TOGETHER. concatinating the picture and displaying it.

 This models only understand coco format